Have you passed these 10 tests to earn an MBA in Customer Love?

 Here’s the issue, however: MBAs are still taught via older business models, for the most part.
 We have documented research everywhere that customer experience is more valuable than the perceived financial number attached to your brand, but many schools are still teaching power branding and old-school sales funnels.
 Those are good concepts to root yourself in, but … it’s not the reality of modern business, in all honesty.

-Now, there are graduate-level business programs in CX, such as this one.
+Now, there are graduate-level business programmes in CX, such as this one.
 That is true, and in coming years, we’ll start to see even more.
 But more can be done.

 Years ago, I was kicking around the idea of writing a book called The MBA of Customer Love.
 That book eventually evolved into I Love You More Than My Dog.